vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 .. tip::

-    - You may need to turn on the ``--enforce-eager`` flag if you experience process hang when running the `benchmark_thoughput.py` script to test your installation.
     - Triton flash attention is used by default.
 For benchmarking purposes, it is recommended to run a warm up step before collecting perf numbers.
     - To use CK flash-attention, please use this flag ``export VLLM_USE_TRITON_FLASH_ATTN=0`` to turn off triton flash attention.
     - The ROCm version of pytorch, ideally, should match the ROCm driver version.